 I hope you enjoy my Witchy Green Cleaning Series.
-This year I will be adding at least 2 more posts to the original three.
-Look for them on Wednesdays.
+Look for them on the first and third Wednesdays of the month.

 As the year begins I always feel like cleaning, well, pretty much everything!
 I really like to start the calendar year off with a deeply cleaned house but over the holidays(the day before Thanksgiving) I managed to do some serious damage to my hands because I forgot to wear gloves while cleaning my oven(yes I acknowledge that it was my own fault)!
 It has taken almost 6 weeks for my hands to be almost healed.
 After that horrible experience I decided to make the switch to green products that are economical, easy for me to make at home and safe to use around my family, my pets and in my house.
 Above is a picture of some of the ingredients I will be talking about over the next couple of weeks as I make the switch from chemical cleaners to homemade.